ManiAm/VENTOS_Public/README.md

     sudo apt-get install git

-**Step 3:** Clone the VENTOS repository in the current directory (run the command in the same folder as Eclipse workspace as you specified before).
+**Step 3:** Clone the VENTOS repository in the current directory (run the command in the same folder as Eclipse workspace that you specified before).
 You also need to provide your github username and password.

     git clone https://github.com/ManiAm/VENTOS